ultush/ontario-trillium-foundation-grants/README.md

 # Ontario Trillium Foundation Grant Open Data Analysis

-As part of my PhD thesis, I am analyzing Ontario Trillium Foundation Grants and applying a disability lens to Open Data.
+As part of my PhD thesis, I am analyzing Ontario Trillium Foundation Grants and applying an equity seeking community lens to Open Data.
+My primary research interest is applying a disability lens to the data, followed by additional intersectional perspectives of race/ethnicity, age, gender etc.
 This GitHub repository shares the methodology and analysis with the aims of:

-1. Demonstrating that Open Data analysis is a valuable tool for social scientists, to encourage more social scientists to research Open Data
+1. Demonstrating that administration Open Data analysis is a valuable tool for social scientists, to encourage more social scientists to research Open Data
-2. Demonstrating that Open Data cleanup tasks are easier than often assumed, to encourage more use of Open Data
+2. Demonstrating that administration Open Data cleanup tasks are easier than often assumed, to encourage more use of Open Data
 3. As an Open Science methodology, enabling feedback on both methodology and analysis as continuous improvement of the process and results.

 I will be using the following tools, starting with the tools that require the shortest learning curve from my current skillset: